7RU7H/Archive/Development/Languages/Python/Python-Tooling-Libraries.md

 ## Python Circles of Hell -  [Blackhillinfosec](https://www.blackhillsinfosec.com/wp-content/uploads/2020/08/SLIDES_PrettyLittlePythonSecretsEpisode1.pdf)

-- Don't cross the streams `apt-get` and `pip` varients - use only one
+- Don't cross the streams `apt-get` and `pip` variants - use only one
 - Use `VirtualEnvs` - `pyenv` for [Kali is official EOL](https://www.kali.org/docs/general-use/using-eol-python-versions/)
-- Pipx
+- `pipx`
-	- *“...
-Pipx is made specifically for application installation, as it adds isolation yet still makes the apps available in your shell: pipx creates an isolated environment for each application and its associated packages.”*  https://github.com/pipxproject/pipx
+	- *“... `pipx` is made specifically for application installation, as it adds isolation yet still makes the apps available in your shell: `pipx` creates an isolated environment for each application and its associated packages.”*  https://github.com/pipxproject/pipx
 ```bash
 python3 -m pip install pipx
 pipx ensurepath